-This webpage was developed to provide accurate, unbiased and research-based information to help residents, businesses and governments find the correct answers and to sort through the misinformation that can develop around major pest issues.
+This webpage was developed to provide accurate, unbiased and research-based information to help residents, businesses and governments sort through the misinformation that can develop around major pest issues.

 The Palm Beach Whitefly Task Force was established to address these local needs.
 This group is organized by University of Florida Extension and Research faculty in collaboration with local media, industry members, the Florida Department of Agriculture and Consumer Services, the United States Department of Agriculture (APHIS–PPQ), and local governments.

 For the Professional:

 - Ficus Whitefly Management in the Landscape, Feb.
 2010

 - Whitefly in the Landscape, Catharine Mannion, Ph.D., April 2012

 - Whitefly Biological Control Updates, Lance Osborne, Ph.D., April 2012

 - Florida Dept. of Ag. & Consumer Services, DPI Pest Alert Webpage